 Figure 10.
-Safety margin for truck drivers while crossing from the stop sign for both left turn and crossing maneuvers.
+Safety margin for truck drivers while crossing from the stop sign for both left turn and crossing maneuvers (standard error bars are shown).

 3.1.6 Movement Time

 For the car drivers positioned at the stop sign, there was a significant main effort for sign condition, F(1,45) = 4.25, p < 0.05, suggesting that drivers took longer to cross the intersection during the Sign On condition (M = 3.8 s) when compared to the Sign Off condition (M = 3.7 s).